kalkih/mtcaptcha-client/README.md

 ### Install the package

-Install the package with npm or yarn
+Install the package with npm, yarn or your favorite package manager

 ```sh
 $ npm install --save mtcaptcha-client